 Challenge #4 – Coping with major life changes

 No matter how carefully you plan your life, you will experience occasional curveballs.
 For example, divorce can create a situation where income that formerly supported one household must now be split between two.
+Therefore, women who are planning to file for divorce may hire a family law attorney to help them achieve favorable results in relation to their finances.
 The death of a spouse can have a dramatic financial impact on the future income of your family.
 Other unanticipated events can also have financial considerations.

 How to plan for uncertainty